Content

 Mark Fitch

-Mark is our newest member on the team but comes with 18 years of experience as a mediator and around 100 mediations behind him.
+Mark comes with 18 years of experience as a mediator and around 100 mediations behind him.
 For his 28 years in practice as a solicitor, Mark had a broad litigation practice, which lends itself to being able to mediate a wide variety of matters.
 In more recent years, Mark acted in a number of high value contested inheritance matters, as well as property and trust claims, one confirming the law in the Court of Appeal.
 Another area of regular work was professional negligence.
 He is registered with the Civil Mediation Council and has previously assisted with the training of those qualifying into the mediation profession.
 Outside of the office, Mark has a number of interests, including having had two novels published.
 Click here to see Mark's full CV and client feedback.

 Lorna is our specialist workplace mediator.
 Lorna brings her extensive experience and expertise as an HR Manager and her specialist training in leadership and people management and development to her practice as a mediator, specialising in Workplace and Employment Mediation.
 Lorna understands the negative impact workplace conflict has not only on the individual employees directly concerned in the conflict but also on the business as a whole and appreciates how costly and disruptive workplace conflict can be.
+Lorna is also a qualified civil and commercial mediator and will undertake appropriate work.

 Barley Dog